xqyet/OverlayCaptions/README.md

 # RealTimeCaptionOverlay

-**OverlayCaptions** is a real-time captioning application that captures audio from your system and displays live transcriptions as text overlays.
+A is a real-time captioning application that just captures audio from your system and then displays the live transcription as text overlays.
 This project utilizes the [Vosk API](https://alphacephei.com/vosk/) for speech recognition and [NAudio](https://github.com/naudio/NAudio) for capturing audio input.

 ## Requirements